SmartTokenLabs/TokenScript/doc/design_paper.md

 ### Receipt Token

 Lacking a reliable way to authenticate the purchase, an online purchased product usually cannot be returned to the store but might be returned via online means such as a postback.
-A token carries the means for authentication sufficient for the process to be done in store.
+A token carries the methods for authentication sufficient for the process to be done in store.

 Despite such a token not being transferable or authorised, it is still useful for 3rd party integrations.
 The Tax office will be satisfied that the receipt can't be faked without collaboration from the seller, and allows a swift and easy tax-refund process.
 If the phone is purchased for work, the employee can easily reclaim the expense from an employer with the trust implied.

 ![Purchase with one token, getting three tokens.
 They can be used to access services, like delivery and repair.](purchase-without-shipment-token.jpeg)

-As we can observe by the use of tokens, normally scattered business processes and web experiences can finally be integrated.
+As we can observe by the use of tokens, usually scattered business processes and web experiences can finally be integrated.
 This ties closely to the other benefit of the blockchain: a frictionless market.
 In this example:

 - When the phone traded is second hand, it would be easy to pass the warranty to the next user through a token transfer, opening the market further.